Keeping Career Resources Up to Date

 how often to update

-The more often people updated their CV, the more jobs they'd had within the last 10 years, on average.
+The more often people updated their resume, the more jobs they'd had within the last 10 years, on average.
 Whether this is a case of cause or effect at play is unclear: More jobs necessitate more updates, but more updates could also indicate a more proactive job search.

 When it came to LinkedIn, it was a bit of a different story.
 People in the highest income bracket updated their profiles most frequently in the past year at 3.4 times.
 This could be that as people earn more money (likely the product of progressing further into their careers), they want to improve and develop their personal brand by being active and maintaining a constant presence on the platform.
 It's also possible that these higher earners have tapped into one of the key benefits of LinkedIn: networking and interaction.
 They could be posting and updating more so that they can connect with other people and get their profile seen by the people they're targeting.